-Stock incentive plans: During fiscal 2008, we established the 2007 Stock Incentive Plan ("2007 Plan") and ceased granting options under the 2001 Incentive Stock Option Plan, the 2001 Outside Directors Option Plan ("2001 Plans"), and the 1993 Incentive Stock Option Plan, as amended, and the 1993 Outside Directors Option Plan, as amended ("1993 Plans").
+Stock incentive plans: During fiscal year 2008, we established the 2007 Stock Incentive Plan ("2007 Plan") and ceased granting options under the 2001 Incentive Stock Option Plan and the 2001 Outside Directors Option Plan ("2001 Plans"), and the 1993 Incentive Stock Option Plan, as amended, and the 1993 Outside Directors Option Plan, as amended ("1993 Plans").
 The 2007 Plan provides for the issuance of stock-based awards, including stock options, restricted stock, restricted stock units and deferred stock, to employees, directors and consultants.
-Stock options issued to employees under the plans generally have a ten-year life, an exercise price equal to the fair market value on the grant date and a five-year vesting period.
-Stock options granted to outside directors have a seven-year life, an exercise price equal to the fair market value on the date of grant and a three-year vesting period.
-The restricted stock granted to the Board of Directors vests in one year, provided that they remain on the board.
-As with stock options, restricted stock ownership cannot be transferred during the vesting period.
+Stock options issued to employees under the 2007 Plan, the 2001 Plans and the 1993 Plans (the "Plans") generally have a ten-year life, an exercise price equal to the fair market value on the grant date and a five-year vesting period.
+Stock options granted to outside directors under the Plans have a seven-year life, an exercise price equal to the fair market value on the date of grant and a three-year vesting period.
+The restricted stock granted to the Board of Directors under the 2007 Plan vests in one year, provided that they remain on the board.
+As with stock options, restricted stock cannot be transferred during the vesting period.